enpjp/utils.template.package.creator/README.md

 ## Loading this package

-'utils.template.package.creator' is available from Github at:
+'utils.template.package.creator' is available from Git-hub at:

 https://github.com/enpjp/utils.template.package.creator